-This year on 26th August, Raksha Bandhan or Rakhi will be celebrated all across the Indian subcontinent, Nepal, Mauritius and Hindu communities all over the world.
+This year on 26th August, Raksha Bandhan or Rakhi will be celebrated all across the Indian subcontinent, Nepal, Mauritius, and Hindu communities all over the world.
 Sikh and Jain communities also celebrate Raksha Bandhan.

-Full moon day of Shravan month is one of the auspicious days in a Hindu calendar. fisher communities of Maharashtra, Goa, and Kerela celebrate this day as Narali Poornima or Nariyal Poornima and they pray Sea God Varun to seek protection.
+The full moon day of Shravan month is one of the auspicious days in a Hindu calendar. fisher communities of Maharashtra, Goa, and Kerela celebrate this day as Narali Poornima or Nariyal Poornima and they pray Sea God Varun to seek protection.
 In West Bengal, Jhulan Poornima is marked for worshiping Radha Krishna.
 In central India, people celebrate Kajari Poornima.
 Gamha Poornima celebrates in the state of Odisha while Avani Avittam in South India.
 In Uttarakhand, brahmins observe Yojnopavit or Janeyu change ceremony.

 Legends behind Raksha Bandhan

 Mentions of Raksha Bandhan dates back to puranic times.
 Our scriptures have many references for this ritual of tying string for well-being and protection from evil.
-Punya Pradayak Parva and Paap Nashak Parv as mentioned in scriptures is another name of this festival, which means a festival which bestows the boon and destroys all sins.
+Punya Pradayak Parva and Paap Nashak Parv as mentioned in scriptures is another name of this festival, which means a festival that bestows the boon and destroys all sins.

 The legend from Bhavishya Puran